 • significant redness of the skin;

-• a sharp change in body temperature;
+• sudden change in body temperature;

 • profuse sweating;